htl22-3ahif/lolirift-client/README.md

 ### additional steps for hosting a local server

-- clone the git repository for the client https://github.com/htl22-3ahif/lolirift-client.git
+- clone the git repository for the server https://github.com/htl22-3ahif/lolirift-server
 - cd into the repository
 - execute `npm install` to install
 - execute `npm start` to start